3 Tips For Tackling a Dreaded Task

 Inspiration.
-Such a simple word yet one with so much complexity.
+Such a simple word yet not always so easy to find.

-Some will share that they are inspired and driven by financial reward.
+Some will share that they are motivated and driven by financial reward.
 Others, will express their genuine desire to help people.
-But more often than not, the most significant motivator or inspiration for working hard and sticking with the business is an intrinsic and basic need; the love and dependency of those that are closes to us.
+But more often than not, the most significant motivator or inspiration for working hard and sticking with the business is something way more personal; and that is the knowing that their life and the wellbeing of their loved ones is dependent on their ability to succeed.

 A leading expert in real estate and psychology, Dr. Cliff Baird, examined the behaviours of realtors in relation to prospecting.
-While a majority of realtors exhibit some level of avoidance behaviour when it came to prospecting; more specifically their fear of rejection, he found that the best motivator for perseverance despite fear, is the inspiration of loved ones.
+While a majority of realtors exhibited some level of avoidance behaviour when it came to prospecting (more specifically their fear of rejection), he found that one of the best ways to stay motivated to a task, was to look outside of ourselves.
+More specifically, to be reminded that our success isn’t just meaningful to us, but to those around us as well.
+Knowing you have a family to provide for, children who are watching everything you do (or don’t do), bills to pay and a dream to build, is a great way to stay persevere through the challenging times, .

 1) Have a plan: Set clear and realistic goals then design a plan of action.
 The more you can remind yourself why you are working so hard, and what it is you want to achieve, the more likely you are to stay focused.
 When you have your goals, try working with a vision board.
 Use plenty of visual images to illustrate your goals.
 What do you hope to do with all the money you earn?
 Buy a new car?
 Go on a dream holiday?
 Renovate your kitchen?
 Whatever it is, using a vision board is one of the best ways I know to create a constant source for inspiration.
 Accountability also helps.
 Enlist the help of your family, a colleague or a coach.
 They can help keep you on track and remind you of your goals.